 Besides, each child holds different interests and hobbies.
 They display their own skills and grow at their own paces.
 They even have their unique personalities and temperaments.

 After three kids, I can attest that children reach milestones on a wide range.
 One child walked early but spoke later.
 Another spoke early but walked later.
-Comparing—and worrying about the comparison—does little to change anything.
+Comparing kids—and worrying about the comparison—does little to change anything.

 Yes, my kids have thrown crazy tantrums.
 We’ve had to leave parties and be mindful of transitioning from one activity to another.
 But the comparisons didn’t shine light on all the other ways they’re amazing, then and now.